-Surrounded by gorgeous men Soo-won and Son Hak, Yona begins to show her typical shoujo expression when a romantic moment suddenly comes to her way.
+Surrounded by gorgeous men, Soo-won and Son Hak, Yona begins to show her typical shoujo expression when a romantic moment suddenly comes her way.
 She would feel confused at some points and eventually gets obsessed with the one whom she really cares.
-This is the point in the anime where the reverse harem genre becomes less dominant than the romantic matters in the series as it rather centers on the strong emotions of Yona towards Soo-won.
-Apart from romance, Akatsuki no Yona greatly entertains you with its good sense of humor, and yeah, they can become super deformed too behind those seriousness that lie in the settings.
+This is the point in the anime where the reverse harem genre becomes less dominant than the romantic matters as it rather centers on the strong emotions of Yona towards Soo-won.
+Apart from romance, Akatsuki no Yona has a great entertainment with its good sense of humor and surprisingly, they can become super deformed too behind those seriousness that lie in the setting.

 Studio Pierrot doesn’t give an excellent factor when it comes to animation.
 Although with well-designed and decent characters, the overall ambiance of the series is quite dull and boring.
 The end part of the first episode where Son Hak delivers a battle scene doesn’t actually give me an excitement and it could have been much better if he can at least move freely from his spot.

-I wasn’t really satisfied with the opening theme.
+I am not really satisfied with the opening theme.
 Aside from the fact that it doesn’t have lyrics as it only delivers a sound of old times, the way it portrays the opening doesn’t give me the best expectation from the series.
 I just hope that, with the loads of characters they show in the opening theme, their development wouldn’t be a total failure.
 The ending theme is more satisfying though.

 To sum up, Akatsuki no Yona is making its own way to give, at least, an average comment from the viewers.
 Still, it’s a must watch series this fall season.